Vyral/justin-udy/_posts/2021-03-09-what-to-do-about-a-low-appraisal.md

 When we have a market that continues to move up like ours, it’s sometimes very difficult for listing agents not only when we’re listing and marketing properties, but also when we have a property under contract with multiple offers above the list price.
 So **what happens when the appraisal doesn’t come in at the contract price?**

 We recently had a renovated property that was listed at $750,000, but the appraisal came in at $630,000.
 That’s a huge gap\!
-The agent involved knew that he had three decisions to make:
+The agent involved knew that he had three choices:

-\*\*1.
-Drop the price to the appraised value

-1. Adjust the price somewhere between the appraised value and the listing price
-2. Ask the buyer to cover the difference\*\*
+**1\.
+Drop the price to the appraised value<br>2\.
+Adjust the price somewhere between the appraised value and the listing price<br>3\.
+Ask the buyer to cover the difference**

 Truth be told, it was a bad appraisal.
 Sometimes the appraiser doesn’t have all the information available to them, so make sure to have them look at the size, square footage, condition, and quality of the home as well as that of comparable properties that have sold in your area.
 Around half the time, introducing new information to the appraiser will cause them to change their appraisal.